-- Send a notice by first class mail to each person or entity whose name appears on your report of abandoned property and request a signed written statement from the owner that acknowledges the property's existence.
+- Send a first-class mailing to each person or entity whose name appears on your report of abandoned property and request a signed written statement from the owner that acknowledges the property's existence.
 This requirement does not apply to those accounts that meet the exclusionary provisions of §1422. - Advise and educate internal communications staff about the due diligence letters for effective processing when the rightful owner contacts your organization. - Reactivate all accounts of owners who respond to the mailing.
 Do not include these accounts on your report.